xdvarpunen/portable-python-code-generator/README.md

 > ## What is it?
 >
 > PyCodeGPT is efficient and effective GPT-Neo-based model for python code generation task, which is similar to [OpenAI Codex](https://openai.com/blog/openai-codex/), [Github Copliot](https://copilot.github.com/), [CodeParrot](https://huggingface.co/blog/codeparrot), [AlphaCode](https://deepmind.com/blog/article/Competitive-programming-with-AlphaCode).
+>
+> ## Training Data
+> Due to the small size of public released dataset, we proposed to collect data from GitHub from scratch.
+We first crawled 1.2M python-related repositories hosted by GitHub.
+Then, we used these repository URLs to download all contents of each repository from GitHub.
+After that, we got 60M raw python files under 1MB with a total size of 330GB.
+Finally, we carefully designed various strategies of data cleaning to get about 96GB data for training.
+>

 Created working example from [issue](https://github.com/microsoft/PyCodeGPT/issues/8)